Answering Behavioral Interview Questions: Intercultural Fluency

 Many companies rate global and cultural awareness as a key competency for all employees.
 They are looking for people who understand international and cultural differences and can interact respectfully with individuals from diverse cultures, races, ages, genders, religions, and sexual orientations.

-Top organizations are also looking for people who value diversity and an inclusive company culture.
+Top organizations are also looking for people who value diversity and inclusive company culture.

 This has led to the incorporation of behavioral interview questions designed to gauge a job candidate’s intercultural fluency and ability to adapt their communication style accordingly.